CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/14-functions.md

 ## Task 5: Seed your Azure Cosmos DB for NoSQL account with sample data

-You will use a command-line utility that creates a **cosmicworks** database and a **products** container.
+In this task, You will use a command-line utility that creates a **cosmicworks** database and a **products** container.
 The tool will then create a set of items that you will observe using the change feed processor running in your terminal window.

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).